What is The Confessions of Frannie Langton based on? The real inspiration behind the ITVX period drama

 - James Alexandrou (Eastenders, Casualty) as Constable Meek

-In a statement about taking on the role of Frannie, Karla-Simone Spence said "It's an absolute honour and dream to bring to life the intelligent, forward thinking, resilient woman that is Frannie Langton.
+In a statement about taking on the role of Frannie, Karla-Simone Spence said "It's an absolute honour and dream to bring to life the intelligent, forward-thinking, resilient woman that is Frannie Langton.
 Her journey truly is extraordinary and that's all thanks to Sara Collins' incredible writing of three-dimensional women.
 I hold Frannie dear to my heart and I'm really looking forward to unleashing her."

-John Langton actor Steven Mackintosh told Memorable TV (opens in new tab) "The Confessions of Frannie Langton is so many different things told in such a brilliant way.
+Meanwhile, John Langton actor Steven Mackintosh told Memorable TV "The Confessions of Frannie Langton is so many different things told in such a brilliant way.
 Sara Collins has taken the classic period drama and created an incredibly fresh perspective on it.
 At the same time it is a murder mystery, a story of passion and sensuality, a story with its origins in slavery and oppression.
 It manages to do so many different things in a very exciting, fresh and powerful way."

-Lucy is a multi-award nominated writer and blogger with six years’ experience writing about entertainment, parenting and family life.
+Lucy is a mum-of-two, multi-award nominated writer and blogger with six years’ of experience writing about parenting, family life, and TV.
 Lucy has contributed content to PopSugar and moms.com.
 In the last three years, she has transformed her passion for streaming countless hours of television into specialising in entertainment writing.
-There is now nothing she loves more than watching the best shows on television and telling you why you should watch them.
+There is now nothing she loves more than watching the best shows on television and sharing why you - and your kids - should watch them.

 -